Kieffer Moore’s header rescues a draw for Wales against Switzerland

 Striker Kieffer Moore headed in an equaliser from one of Wales’ few chances as the surprise 2016 semi-finalists snatched a 1-1 draw against wasteful Switzerland in their European Championship Group A clash at the Baku Olympic Stadium on Saturday.

+“It’s great personally, we would have liked to win but we will take a draw to put us in a good position,” Moore said.
+“It’s never good going a goal down but to get one back and see the game out is a big positive for us.”

-Breel Embolo had terrorised the Welsh defence and put Switzerland ahead when he showed impressive strength to out-muscle defender Connor Roberts from a corner shortly after halftime.
-They also had a late goal by Mario Gavranovic correctly ruled out for offside.
+Man of the match Breel Embolo had terrorised the Welsh defence and put Switzerland ahead when he showed impressive strength to out-muscle defender Connor Roberts from a corner shortly after halftime.

+Not even the introduction of Mario Gavranovic, who put the ball in the net late in the game but had it ruled offside following a VAR review -- the first such ruling at the competition -- could turn the game back in the Swiss’ favour.

 Defender Fabian Schaer had tried to beat keeper Danny Ward with a cheeky flick before Seferovic’s 27th minute curled shot sailed just over the bar.